swiftlang/swift/docs/StringDesign.rst

    Any deviation from what Unicode specifies requires careful justification.
-So far, we have found two possible points of deviation for Swift ``String``:
+So far, we have found one possible point of deviation for Swift ``String``:

    1. The `Unicode Text Segmentation Specification`_ says, “`do not break between CR and LF`__.”
 However, breaking extended